• Skip to primary navigation

 We took some dancing lessons before the wedding, but in hindsight, I would have chosen a slow waltz.

 The wedding dance has a similar symbolism to the wedding ring.
-It signifies that the wedding couple now is a unity, as the couple forms a ring as they turn around dancing.
+It signifies that the wedding couple now is in unity, as the couple forms a ring as they turn around dancing.

 However, don't worry if you are not a Ballroom dancer.
 Only the first dance is traditionally a waltz, the rest of the evening their will be more contemporary music.